“This game is brilliantly conceived. It will bring out your inner sleuth for sure”

 What is this?

-The Murdoch Mysteries Escape Series is an evolution of the escape game format.
-It is a series of immersive adventure games set in the world of Murdoch Mysteries.
-The players will step into familiar locations, solve puzzles, unravel mysteries, and rub shoulders with the colourful characters of Murdoch’s time.
+The Casa Loma Escape Series is an evolution of the escape game format.
+It is a series of immersive adventure games set at Casa Loma.
+The world of Murdoch Mysteries has now arrived at Casa Loma and has taken residency at the Stable Coachman’s House.
+The players will solve puzzles, unravel mysteries and rub shoulders with the colourful characters of Murdoch’s time.

 Does the game take place on the Murdoch set?

-No, the game takes place at the historic George Brown House in downtown Toronto.
+No, the game takes place at the Stable Coachman’s House on the grounds of Casa Loma in downtown Toronto.
 The room is designed as the Incident Room, an as-yet-unseen area of Station House No. 4.

 Will I be 'locked' in the room?

-No one is ever actually locked up in the Murdoch Mysteries Escape Series.
-The rooms are large and thematic.
+No one is ever actually locked up in the Murdoch Mysteries escape adventure.
+The rooms are intricate and thematic.
 You will never be forced into a tight enclosed space.
 Anyone can exit the game at any time – however, once outside, there is no re-admittance.

 I want to play with my friends only.
 What should I do?